benVZ/NLSTx/README.md

 - **Malignant Nodules**: Nodules that appeared benign during initial screenings but were later confirmed as malignant through biopsy.
 - **Benign Nodules**: Nodules associated with subjects who had only a single nodule reported in the NLST clinical notes, ensuring accurate matching of clinical and imaging data.

 Radiologists annotated the dataset using anatomical locations provided in the NLST clinical notes to identify specific, pixel-level nodule locations.
 Each nodule is marked with a bounding box on the axial slice with the largest diameter.
+To use this dataset, you must first download the raw NLST CT images that are freely available by request at [https://www.cancerimagingarchive.net/collection/nlst/].
+The NLSTx dataset can then be generated using the pixel-level nodule locations in this repo.

 ### Dataset Summary